-Disability Benefit.
+Disability Benefits.
 Under most programs, provisions for disability benefits for persons who are permanently disabled as the result of nonoccupational causes are very similar to those for the aged.
 The same basic formula usually applies for total disability as for old age-a cash amount usually expressed as a percentage of average earnings.
 Increments and dependents' supplements are generally identical under the total disability and old-age programs.
-For the totally disabled, a constant-attendance supplement, usually 50 percent of the benefit, may be paid to those who need help on a daily basis.
-Partial disability benefits, if payable, are usually reduced, according to a fixed scale.
+For persons with total disabilities, a constant-attendance supplement, for instance, 50 percent of the benefit, may be paid to those who need help on a daily basis.
+Partial disability benefits, if payable, are usually reduced, based on a fixed scale.
 The system may also provide rehabilitation and training.
 Some countries provide higher benefits for workers in arduous or dangerous employment.

-Survivor Benefit.
+Survivor Benefits.
 Most systems provide periodic benefits for survivors of covered persons or pensioners, although some pay only lump-sum benefits.
 Survivor benefits are generally a percentage of either the benefit paid to the deceased at death or the benefit to which the insured would have been entitled if he or she had attained pensionable age or become disabled at that time.

 Survivor benefits are paid to some categories of widows under nearly all programs.
 The amount of a widow's benefit usually ranges from 50 percent to 75 percent of the deceased worker's benefit or, in some cases, 100 percent.
 In some countries, lifetime benefits are payable to every widow whose husband fulfills the necessary qualifying period.
-More commonly, the provision of widows' benefits is confined to widows who are caring for young children, are above a specified age, or are disabled.
+More commonly, the provision of widows' benefits is confined to widows who are caring for young children, are above a specified age, or have a disability.

 Lifetime benefits are ordinarily payable to aged and disabled widows.
-Those awarded to younger mothers, however, are usually terminated when all children have passed a certain age, unless the widow has reached a specified age or is disabled.
+Those awarded to younger mothers, however, are usually terminated when all children have passed a certain age, unless the widow has reached a specified age or has a disability.
 Most widows' benefits also terminate on remarriage, although a final lump-sum grant may be payable under this circumstance.
 Special provisions govern the rights of the divorced.
 Age limits for orphan's benefits are in many cases the same as for children's allowances.
-Many countries fix a somewhat higher age limit for orphans attending school or undergoing an apprenticeship or for those who are incapacitated.
-The age limit is usually removed for disabled orphans as long as their incapacity continues.
+Many countries fix a somewhat higher age limit for orphans attending school or undergoing an apprentice-ship or for those who are disabled.
+The age limit is usually removed for orphans with disabilities as long as their incapacity continues.
 Most survivor programs distinguish between half orphans (who have lost one parent) and full orphans (who have lost both parents), with the latter receiving benefits that are 50 percent to 100 percent larger than those for half orphans.
 Special payments are also made to orphans under the family allowance programs of some countries.

 Benefits are payable under a number of programs to widowers of insured workers or pensioners.
-A widower usually must have been financially dependent on his wife and either disabled or old enough to receive an old-age benefit at her death.
+In many instances, a widower must have been financially dependent on his wife and either disabled or old enough to receive an old-age benefit at her death.
 A widower's benefit is usually computed in the same way as a widow's benefit.

 Many systems also pay benefits to other surviving close relatives, such as parents and grandparents, but only in the absence of qualifying widows, widowers, or children.
-The maximum total benefit to be divided among survivors is usually between 80 percent and 100 percent of the benefit of the deceased.
+The maximum total benefit to be split among survivors is usually between 80 percent and 100 percent of the benefit of the deceased.